-You will usually be admitted to the hospital on the day of your operation, and you will usually go home one to two days afterwards.
-If you think you will need transport to get home or help when you get home, please tell your named nurse when you first come in
+You will usually be admitted to the hospital on the day of your operation, and you will usually go home the same day.
+If you think you will need transport to get home or help when you get home, please tell your named nurse when you first come in.